Dallas bankruptcy attorney, DFW bankruptcy attorney, Dallas bankruptcy, credit card debt, credit card lawsuits

 Will I Ever Get Credit Again?

 Yes, a bankruptcy can actually clean up your credit report in the sense that your credit report should show zero balances owed to your unsecured creditors, rather than the tens of thousands of dollars that you may currently owe, and may reflect better than repossessions, foreclosures or even late payments.
 Bankruptcy will typically improve your debt-to-income-ratio, which is an important factor that many creditors consider when extending new credit.
-Although a Ch.
-7 bankruptcy may remain on your credit report for up to 10 years, most people resume normal credit activities immediately after receiving their discharge.
+Although a Chapter 7 bankruptcy may remain on your credit report for up to 10 years, most people resume normal credit activities immediately after receiving their discharge.
 The interest rates may not be prime, and some waiting periods may apply, but you can begin re-establishing your credit immediately, as long as you stay current on your payments.
 However, we will counsel you to change your spending habits to get away from dependence on credit and to avoid the credit trap in the future.

 Can I Keep Any Credit Cards?